crh225/ARMServicePortal/README.md

 ---

 ## Architecture
-The system consists of three core components:
+The system consists of four core components:

 ### 1. Frontend (React/Vite)
 - Provides UI for selecting blueprints and submitting requests
 - Shows job history and real-time status
 - Fetches data from the backend API
+- Hosted on Azure Static Web Apps with CDN

 ### 2. Backend (Node.js)
 - Acts as a broker between the UI and GitHub